WLCB/archive/pages/Bios/AliceLord.md

 “[Mrs. Alice Emma Lord](https://www.findagrave.com/memorial/181853380/alice-emma-lord).”
 Find a Grave.
 July 28th, 2017.
 Accessed May 1, 2018.

+Perine, George Corbin, ed. *The Poets and Verse-writers of Maryland: With Selections from Their Works*.
+Cincinnati: The Editor, 1898.

 ### Contributed by

 Kaitlyn Kutch; Jean Lee Cole